git/git.github.io/rev_news/drafts/edition-95.md

   Run a one-liner git-sim command in the terminal, for example `git-sim reset HEAD^` or `git-sim merge dev`, to generate a custom Git command visualization (.jpg, .mp4) from your repository.
+  Written in Python, available as [package on PyPI](https://pypi.org/project/git-sim/).
 * [heatwave](https://github.com/james-stoup/heatwave)
   is a tool to visualize your git commits with a heat map in the terminal, similar to how GitHub's heat map looks.
+  Written in Python, also available as [package on PyPI](https://pypi.org/project/heatwave/).
 * [git-stats](https://github.com/IonicaBizau/git-stats) is a similar tool
   to visualize local git statistics, including GitHub-like contributions calendars.
+  Written in JavaScript + HTML, available as [npm.js package](https://www.npmjs.com/package/git-stats).
     * Note that [Git-Stats](https://gitstats.me/), also known as GitStats\.me
       is an unrelated open-source GitHub contribution analyzer as a web service, which was mentioned in [Git Rev News Edition #63](https://git.github.io/rev_news/2020/05/28/edition-63/).